realm/realm-dotnet/doc/userdoc_for_web.md

 The core is referring to our internal C++ storage engine.
 It is not currently open-source but we do plan on open-sourcing it also under the Apache 2.0 license once we’ve had a chance to clean it, rename it, and finalize major features inside of it.
 In the meantime, its binary releases are made available under the Realm Core (TightDB) Binary [License](https://github.com/realm/realm-cocoa/blob/master/LICENSE).

-#### I see a network call to Mixpanel when I run my app, what is that?

-Realm collects anonymous analytics when your app is run with a debugger attached, or when it runs in a simulator.
-This is completely anonymous and helps us improve the product by flagging which versions of Realm, iOS, OS X, or which language you target and which versions we can deprecate support for. **This call does not run when your app is in production, or running on your user’s devices** — only from inside your simulator or when a debugger is attached.
-You can see exactly how & what we collect, as well as the rationale for it in our [source code](https://github.com/realm/realm-cocoa/blob/master/Realm/RLMAnalytics.mm).

 </div><!--/docs-wrapper -->
 </div><!--/col-->